What Are the Disorders of Your Thyroid Gland?

 When to See an Endocrinologist

 Schedule an appointment with your primary care provider if you notice symptoms of a thyroid problem.
 Your primary care provider will evaluate you with blood tests to find the cause of your symptoms.
-They may treat you or refer you to an endocrinologist, a doctor who specializes in endocrine disorders.
+They may treat you or refer you to an endocrinologist, a doctor who specializes in thyroid disorders.

 Find an Endocrinology Specialist